NiceTSY/nice-cypher-add-ons/Creation_Tool.md

 #### Option for skills

 <p align="justify">
 Skills can be followed by the <code>@level</code> option.
 This one will add the skill to the specified level.
-It supports the following options (as well as their equivalent in the language of your system - this will only works with language supported by the Cypher System and is not dependant on this module):
+It supports the following options (as well as their equivalent in the language of your system - this will only work with language supported by the Cypher System and is not dependant on this module):
 </p>

 - Inability